klaymen/rockstar/README.md

-# rockstar
+# My Rockstar Repository
-My extremely short adventures with Rockstar
+This repository is a memento of my extremely short adventures with Rockstar